Yogabharathi3/1/README.md

-# EX-01-2c
+# EX-01-2d

 ## AIM
-To write a C program to find a maximum of two integers using a conditional operator.
+To write a C program to input two numbers from user and find minimum between two numbers using switch case.
 ## ALGORITHM
 1. Start the program.
 2. Read two variables.
-3. Find maximum of two number using conditional operator (?:).
+3. Find minimum of two numbers using switch case.
 4. Display the result.
 5. Stop the program.
 ## PROGRAM